-The Emerging Leader Program is delivered over a seven-month period, focusing on developing individual and organizational leadership skills, and applying those skills in a collaborative fashion to the common issues of diverse communities.
+The Emerging Leader Program is delivered over a six-month period, focusing on developing individual and organizational leadership skills, and applying those skills in a collaborative fashion to the common issues of diverse communities.

-The Leadership Advancement Program consists of 12 sessions – 40 days within 18 months – with additional time committed to complete individual application and group assignments.
+The Leadership Advancement Program consists of 10 sessions, over the course of 1 year – with additional time committed to complete individual application and group assignments.
 The program is designed for individuals who are interested in leading for the common good.

 Q: How much time do participants need to commit?

-Leadership Advancement Program takes place in 12 sessions (40 days within 18 months).
+Leadership Advancement Program takes place in 10 sessions.
 In addition, participants will work on projects and homework outside of the sessions.
 You should plan an additional one day per month to complete individual assignments and group projects.

 Q: How many people are selected each year to be a part of the program?

-There are 26 participants in the Emerging Leader Program and 24 participants in the Leadership Advancement Program.
+There are 24 participants in the Emerging Leader Program and up to 22 participants in the Leadership Advancement Program.

 Q: What are the requirements to participate in the program?